-The Rising Star Award, sponsored by TVR Romania, was created in honour of Vanda Condurache, the inspirational TVR producer, manager and trainer killed on her way to the CIRCOM conference in Bilbao in 2007.
-The criteria - which focusses on the need for regional media to invest in and develop star on-screen talent as well as expertise and quality expressed in the other categories.
+The Young Onscreen Talent Award, sponsored by TVR Romania, was created in honour of Vanda Condurache, the inspirational TVR producer, manager and trainer killed on her way to the CIRCOM conference in Bilbao in 2007.
+It was formerly known as The Rising Star Award.